 So yes, this is a good old-fashioned rhubarb crumble.
 Those stunning pink stalks get tossed with sugar then smothered with a blanket of flour, butter, oats, almonds and sugar.
 There's a slight twist, though, in that I've added cardamom and orange to the crumble mixture.
 Crushed cardamom seeds, because their slight citrussy fragrance and exotic perfume works very well with rhubarb (and indeed with most fruits, I think) and also with anything buttery and crunchy.
-Orange peel powder (from JustIngredients), to impart a subtle orange richness without the overpowering acidity of zest or juice - rhubarb is quite tart as it is.
+Orange peel powder, to impart a subtle orange richness without the overpowering acidity of zest or juice - rhubarb is quite tart as it is.

 I also added a little ground ginger, because its warmth is lovely with rhubarb - and let's face it, we all need a bit more warmth in our lives right now.

 - 500g rhubarb, cut into 1.5 inch pieces